Don Coryell: 1985 season

 On July 9, 1985, the Chargers waived seven veteran players; Coryell stated that the move would allow younger players to gain more experience.
 Later that month he denied rumors that the players had been cut without his knowledge; he agreed that he had not been part of the decision, but publicly claimed to agree with it.
 One of the released players, Ray Preston, claimed in a 2006 interview that a tearful Coryell had telephoned to tell Preston of his release and assure him that Coryell would have retained him given the choice.
 Spanos invested heavily in new players during the offseason and suggested that Coryell needed to produce at least an 8–8 record to keep his job.

 Coryell's Chargers met Spanos' requirement with an 8–8 record in 1985.
-The offense bounced back to reclaim their league-leading status, despite Fouts again missing time through injury. despite Fouts again missing time through injury.
+The offense bounced back to reclaim their league-leading status, despite Fouts again missing time through injury.
 Coryell had a new weapon in 5 foot 6 inch Lionel James, whose 2,535 all-purpose yards broke the NFL record Metcalf had set for Coryell in 1975.
 He also set a new record for receiving yards by a running back with 1,027 as the Chargers topped the league in passing for the seventh time in eight years.
 With the defense again among the league's worst, San Diego won games by scores of 44–41, 40–34 and 54–44.

 The day after the season finished, Spanos pronounced himself satisfied that his goal of an 8–8 record had been met and extended Coryell's contract by a year to run through 1987 (though the new contract had no guaranteed money past 1986).
 Spanos also promoted receivers coach Al Saunders to assistant head coach, where he would act as a liaison for Spanos and a potential heir to the head coach role.
 Coryell welcomed the moves, stating that Saunders' promotion would give him more time to work with the defense.